apache/couchdb/src/docs/src/best-practices/jsdevel.rst

        "total_rows": 1
    }

-  With higher versions of spidermonkey, that would throw a compilation error:
+  With higher versions of SpiderMonkey, that would throw a compilation error:

 .. code-block:: bash